convergencelabs/convergence-proto/README.md

 The best way to understand the protocol is to simply view the `.proto` files in the [src/main/protobuf](src/main/protobuf) directory.

 ## License
-The Convergence Protocol is licensed under the [Apache 2.0](LICENSE.txt).
+The Convergence Protocol is licensed under the [Apache 2.0](LICENSE.txt) license.
 Refer to the [LICENSE.txt](LICENSE.txt) for the specific terms and conditions of the license.

 The Convergence Protocol is also available under a Commercial License.
 If you are interested in a non-open source license please contact us at [Convergence Labs](https://convergencelabs.com).